maxzvyagin/hyper_resilient/README.md

-# hyper_resilient
+# SpaceRay
 Integration of HyperSpace with Ray Tune hyperparameter search functionality.
+Requires definition of objective function, number of trials, and hyperparameter bounds in JSON format.